Adventures Await Right Outside of Town

 Closer to Spokane, 75 miles away near Sandpoint, Idaho, the Mickinnick Trail is a classic, 7-mile round–trip hike up a hill to incredible views of Lake Pend Oreille.
 If these destinations are too far away or not your style, consider heading to Palouse Falls, 100 miles or so southwest of Spokane, or Lake Roosevelt, about 95 miles to the northeast.

 Culture and History

-One of the best places to learn about the region’s rich indigenous history is the Museum of Anthropology at Washington State University.
-The museum is closed through the summer of 2021 because COVID-19 restrictions but is worth the drive south when it reopens.
+One of the best places to learn about the region’s rich Indigenous history is the Museum of Anthropology at Washington State University.

 A trip 80 miles east of Spokane to Wallace, Idaho, allows you to take a deep dive into the Silver Valley’s mining history at the Wallace District Mining Museum.
 Learn about the history of this small town by exploring more than 50 exhibits and 5,000 photos.
 When in town, also swing by the North Pacific Depot Museum and the Barnard-Stockbridge Museum.
 If you would rather stick closer to Spokane, head over to Coeur d’Alene and visit the Museum of North Idaho, or stay in Spokane and take in the exhibits at the Northwest Museum of Arts and Culture.

 The east side of Washington is known for winemakers and a destination for wine lovers.
 This is true in and around the Tri-Cities.
 Nearly 145 miles southwest of Spokane, you’ll find dozens of places with tasting rooms and spots to pick up a bottle.